waifuai/research-text/ico-sol/69-stochastic-calc.md

 The speed of reversion $(\theta)$ could vary by token type—faster for stablecoins, slower for speculative assets.
 Jump-Diffusion Processes
 Incorporating jumps is a brilliant way to model black swan events (e.g., regulatory news, hacks).
 A practical tweak:
-Tie the jump intensity (
-dN_t
-) to a Poisson process with a rate
-\lambda
- that increases during periods of high market activity or agent coordination (e.g., detected via X posts or on-chain data).
+Tie the jump intensity ($dN_t$) to a Poisson process with a rate $\lambda$ that increases during periods of high market activity or agent coordination (e.g., detected via X posts or on-chain data).
-Use empirical jump sizes (
-J_t
-) derived from past crypto market shocks (e.g., 20-50% drops).
+Use empirical jump sizes ($J_t$) derived from past crypto market shocks (e.g., 20-50% drops).
 Stochastic Volatility (Heston Model)
 The Heston model’s ability to let volatility evolve stochastically is perfect for capturing crypto’s wild swings.
 A consideration:
 Correlate volatility with agent sentiment or on-chain metrics (e.g., staking volume, burn rates).
 For instance: